Reflection 1: The Mystery of the Bread and Wine

 God takes away the first sacrifice that he may establish the second.
 By which we are sanctified through the offering of the body of Jesus Christ.
 Hebrews 10:9

-Before beginning my presentation, I will note that there is diversity among Christians on “how” the manifestation of Jesus happens.
+There is diversity among Christians on “how” the manifestation of the Logos happens in the Eucharist celebration.
 Most would agree that a presence of some kind takes place, but they have tendencies of disagreeing on many of the key points of how this presence happens.
 For me personally, I favor the position of the Eastern Orthodox Church.
-They teach that this a is a great mystery that is beyond human understanding, it is enough for humankind to known that Jesus took bread and said this “is” my Body and then he took the chalice and said this “is” my Blood.
-And, through a miracle that is beyond human wisdom Jesus comes into the midst of the faithful, as he promised when he said, when two are more gathered in my name I will be in their midst.
+They teach that this a is a great Mystery that is beyond human understanding, it is enough for humankind to have confidence that through the Invocation of the Holy Spirit the body of Jesus, the Logos, becomes present in the bread and wine.
+As the Spirit of God, Jesus fulfills his promise, when two are more gathered in my name I will be in their midst.

-The Bread of the Presence and the Cup of Salvation is without question the bread and wine that serve as the hosts for the manifestation of the Spirit of Christ among all humanity.
-As the hosts they are interwoven with the Spirit of Christ and they are the source of spiritual strength and the Holy Food for the eternal soul.
-The entire body of Christ (blood, words, body, and spirit) are a reminder of the depth and greatness of the love of God to each and every one of us.
-Therefore, we should never forget that the mystery of the Body and Blood of Jesus is a sacred act of love and a sign of unity.
-An Easter meal in which Christ is consumed, the mind is filled with grace, and the soul is nourished.
+For Sacramental Christians the Bread of the Presence and the Cup of Salvation is without question the elements that serve as the hosts for the manifestation of the Spirit of the Logos among all humanity.
+As the hosts they are interwoven with the Spirit of the Logos and they are the source of spiritual strength and the Holy Food for the eternal soul.
+The entire body of the Holy Anointed One (blood, words, flesh, and spirit) is a reminder of the depth and greatness of the love of God has towards to every one of us.
+Therefore, we should never forget that the Mystery of the Body and Blood of Jesus is a sacred act of love and a sign of unity.
+This meal is a great thanking in which the Logos, the Anointed One, is consumed in a common way, but with extremely uncommon results; the mind is filled with the favor of the love of God and the soul is nourished and strengthen.

 You shall set upon the table the Bread of Presence before me always.
 Exodus 25:30